 CANADAIR CHALLENGER 600: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 18.85 meters 61 feet 10 inches wing area 41.8 sq_meters 450 sq_feet length 20.85 meters 68 feet 5 inches height 6.3 meters 20 feet 8 inches empty weight 10,285 kilograms 22,675 pounds MTO weight 18,200 kilograms 40,125 pounds max cruise speed 890 KPH 550 MPH / 480 KT service ceiling 13,720 meters 45,000 feet range 6,300 kilometers 3,915 MI / 3,400 NMI _____________________ _________________ _______________________

 84 Challenger 600s were delivered into 1983.
 Most were later upgraded with winglets to the "Challenger 600S" configuration.
-The Canadian Armed Forces obtained a dozen Model 600s, with seven configured as "CE-144" electronic support and training aircraft; one used as a "CX-144" electronic test and trials platform; and four used as "CC-144" VIP transports.
+The Royal Canadian Air Force (RCAF) obtained a dozen Model 600s, with seven configured as "CE-144" electronic support and training aircraft; one used as a "CX-144" electronic test and trials platform; and four used as "CC-144" VIP transports.
 All twelve were later upgraded with winglets.
 The RCAF also obtained the use of the second prototype as a trials machine.

 * The ALF-502 turbofans proved a serious weakness of the Challenger 600; they weren't powerful enough, and apparently were not all that reliable.
 That mean fitting new engines, in the form of the General Electric (GE) CF34 turbofan, leading to the "Challenger 601" series.
 The 601 also introduced winglets as a standard feature of the series.
 Variants included:

 Four Model 601s were acquired by the Canadian government as VIP transports, once again being designated "CC-144".
 The type was also obtained in small numbers by the German Luftwaffe, the People's Republic of China, and Malaysia.